NickelReadE/Practical-Midterm-Robomaster/readme.txt

 Capture class with a ColorDetection object and is initialized with video source.
 Capture class contains process_frame() which uses object detection pipeline on each frame.
 Confidence score is displayed using after bounding boxes are used to detect blue armor plates.

+These masks are beneficial as they get rid of additional information that can cause the program to slow down.

 Used thresholding to detect the blue armor plates.

 Prompt 2: